microsoft/fluentui-react-native/docs/pages/Theming/Tokens/Basics.md

 ### Corner Radius

 You can find tokens related to corner radius in the `globalTokens.corner` property.
-Currently the only type of token related to corner is corner radius.
+Currently the only type of token related to corners is corner radius.

-An example of usage is in our Avatar component, where we have the option of both circular and square avatars.
+An example of usage is in our Avatar component, where we have the option of both circular and square avatars that use different corner radii.

 ```ts
 import { globalTokens } from '@fluentui-react-native/theme-tokens';